 Despite this modest increase, getting on the housing ladder can be tricky, but with a bit of research and preparation, you can get those keys in your hands sooner than you think.
-Here, Atwell Solicitors discuss some of the factors you need to consider when buying a property.
+Here, Attwells Solicitors discuss some of the factors you need to consider when buying a property.

 Raising a deposit

-Knowing how much cash you have available before you start to seriously view properties is a vital first step.
+When buying a property, knowing how much cash you have available before you start to seriously view properties is a vital first step.
 To access most mortgages these days, you will need to have at least 10% of the value of a property to put down as a deposit.
 Meanwhile, you’ll also need money to cover the costs of estate agent fees, stamp duties and legal costs, amongst other things.

 So whether you’re going to the bank of mum and dad, selling a previous property, or have savings available, knowing the amount of cash you have available, minus your moving costs, is a key factor in deciding the price range of a property you can seriously look at.